-As part of our celebrations, we will have a week-long celebration beginning on June 8th, with frozen yogurt giveaways from our own local Yogurt Palace, delivering a lovely bouquet of flowers to our past, current, and new grantees to express our gratitude for their service, and an article in the Fallbrook & Bonsall Village News on June 11th highlighting the Health District's progression including an interview with one of the very first Health District employees.
-Lastly, in classic Friendly Village manner, we are fortunate enough to have pictures of Health District employees and activities throughout the years that have been kept safe by the Fallbrook Historical Society, and we look forward to sharing them throughout the celebratory week on social media.
+As part of our celebrations, we had a week-long celebration beginning on June 8th, with frozen yogurt giveaways from our own local Yogurt Palace, delivering a lovely bouquet of flowers to our past, current, and new grantees to express our gratitude for their service, and an article in the Fallbrook & Bonsall Village News on June 11th highlighting the Health District's progression including an interview with one of the very first Health District employees.
+Lastly, in classic Friendly Village manner, we are fortunate enough to have pictures of Health District employees and activities throughout the years that have been kept safe by the Fallbrook Historical Society, and we looked forward to sharing them throughout the celebratory week on social media.

 Health District History

 In the late 1930s, Fallbrook Hospital began in a small, pale blue house on Main Street.
 In the early 1940s, medical care was expanded to include obstetrics, minor surgery, emergency surgery, and general medical care.

 In 1950, a formal hospital district was organized under California law and it remained in the same building on Main Street for the next ten years.

 In 1959 a bond issue for $185,000 was passed by voters and matching funds were provided by the government under the Hill-Burton Act.
 The new building was completed at 624 E. Elder Street and Fallbrook Hospital District moved into its new 20-bed facility in December of 1960.
 Following the passage of another bond issue in the amount of $2,200,000, the hospital expanded to a 50-bed facility in 1972.

 In 1992 the Wellness Center, a two-story building on S. Brandon Rd. was added to house Cardiac Rehab, Home Health & Hospice, the Foundation, and Human Resources.